Distributed Algorithms for Internet-of-Things-enabled Prosumer Markets: A Control Theoretic Perspective: Prosumer Markets and Communities

-Our contribution in this paper is to address these problems using a somewhat different approach.
+Our contribution in this chapter is to address these problems using a different approach.
 Namely, we shall consider these problems (in a control theoretic context) as regulation problems with optimality constraints.
-In particular, we are interested in applications where prosumer communities both buy and sell resources from/to one or more external entities.
-Thus, we take the view that such groups are contracted to both buy and sell a pre-specified level of resource at a given time instant, and the objective of the allocation algorithm is to ensure that these levels of demand are met.
-Given this basic setting, we ask the question as to whether this can be done without any explicit exchange of information between individual prosumers, in situations where prosumers take only binary decisions (buy/sell) and whether, given these constraints, an optimal use of resource can be realized?
+In particular, we are interested in applications where prosumer communities both buy and sell resources from or to one, or more external entities.
+Thus, we take the view that such communities have a contract to both buy and sell a pre-specified level of a resource at a given time instant, and the objective of the allocation algorithm is to ensure that these levels of demand are met.
+Given this basic setting, we ask the question as to whether this can be done without any explicit exchange of information between individual prosumers in situations where prosumers take only binary decisions (buy or sell), and whether given these constraints, optimal use of the resource can be realized.
 We shall see in the next section that it is indeed possible to formulate the problem and develop distributed algorithms that achieve all of these properties, and which can be implemented in an IoT context with minimal demands on infrastructure.

-\subsection{Prior work}
+\subsection{Prior Work}